 Avoid the North Sinai

 The Sinai peninsula is a huge area of Egypt.
-The North Sinai especially bordering the Gaza strip is home to some undesirable activity and I’d avoid it at all costs.
+The North Sinai bordering the Gaza strip is home to some undesirable activity and I’d probably stay away from that area.
 There isn’t much to see or do in that area anyways (that I know of) so from a tourist perspective, there’s no chance you’d actually find yourself in that area anyway.
 The Government has made is all but impossible to travel up there in any capacity with roadblocks every 50km or so.

 The South Sinai is perfectly fine